pcodk/dense-redux-actions/examples/ColorSpeed/README.md

 ## Example project for dense-action-creators

-Small demo project intended to show how to use TypeScript to enhance handling of actions type/action creators.
+Small demo project intended to show how to use TypeScript to enhance handling of actions type/action creators in this case using [dense-redux-actions](https://www.npmjs.com/package/dense-redux-actions)

 ### Short description